-The throttle position between lines AA’ and BB’ shall not result in a deceleration of the vehicle.
+The throttle position between lines AA’ and BB’ shall be such that the speed of the vehicle remains constant with a tolerance of +/- 2.5 km/h between lines AA’ and BB’.

-A deceleration is present when vPP’ or vBB’ are less than vAA’ -5km/h, or when vBB’ is smaller than vPP’ -5km/h.

 Annex 7, amend paragraph 3.3.2. to read: